WEBSITE HEADER

 “We’ll eventually expand from there, but those will be our starters,” Ginger says.
 She also plans to have a bakery case set up so people can purchase fresh baked good to take home.

-On their food menu contains around 25 main items: Apps, soups, salads, pizza, sandwiches and bratwursts, plus sides, desserts, and beverages are all there.
+On their food menu you’ll find around 25 main items: Apps, soups, salads, pizza, sandwiches and bratwursts, plus sides, desserts, and beverages are all there.
 They also offer several Kids Menu items.

 Ginger also suggests checking out their beer garden.
 “Our patio adjacent to our taproom is really lovely.
 We’re dog-friendly too.
 We get lots of pooch pals out on the patio.”